coentjo/cmbDirVisualizer/README.md

 + Going against the clock the colors turn dark when the last modification is older.
 + Clicking on a source file will show the contents of that file.

+It helps me get a quick insight in a zip file containing projects created by my students.

 Created with
 + [Pharo](https://pharo.org/)